Note: Ajarn Pichest Boonthumme past away on August 21th, 2023.

-I remember another teacher of mine who detested him for the following reason: she went to Pichest for the first time in her life and when she got in his classroom he remarked: “You too fat!”
-She told me she felt terribly embarrassed in front of the other students, started to cry, and left, to never go back.
+I remember another teacher of mine who disliked him for his confrontational style — she went to Pichest for the first time in her life and when she got in his classroom he remarked: “You too fat!”
+She told me she felt terribly embarrassed in front of the other students (she was indeed somewhat overweight), started to cry, and left, to never go back.

-Another story that comes up regularly is that of a student who comes to learn from him and gets told that he’s not being allowed to practice, but first needs to watch the classes for a week (but still needs to pay for the course).
-Yep, Pichest is very confrontational.
-In his daily Buddhist sermons, he often criticizes contemporary developments in society in Thailand and around the globe.
-One of the examples he has used a lot is the 7-11 parallel, on which I’ve written another article also.
+Another story that now and again comes up is that of a student who comes to learn from him and gets told that he’s not being allowed to practice, but first needs to watch the classes for a week (but still needs to pay for the course).
+Yep, Pichest seems to be very direct, but I suppose it’s all for your own good, that is — to break your petty ego, becoming humble, and learn anew with a fresh, clean mind.

-The 7-11 and Pichest Boonthumme
+▶ Pichest Boonthumme